-Savings houses include savings houses founded and operating on the basis of a license granted by the Governor of the National Bank of the Republic of Macedonia.
+Savings houses include savings houses licensed by the Governor of the National Bank of the Republic of Macedonia for incorporation and operation.

 Other financial intermediaries other than insurance companies and pension funds include various types of financial intermediaries that acquire funds by accepting long-term and specific assets, according to the activity they are engaged in and through the issue of equity and debt securities.
-These intermediaries are specialized for lending to special groups of debtors by using special financial arrangements such as lease, financial derivative operations etc. Other financial intermediaries primarily include legal entities engaged in financial lease, commission, dealers in securities and financial derivatives, companies that finance import/export of goods, holding companies, investment funds (open, closed and private), brokers and dealers that operate for their account etc.
+These intermediaries are specialized for lending to special groups of debtors by using special financial arrangements such as lease, financial derivative operations etc. Other financial intermediaries primarily include legal entities engaged in financial lease, commission, dealers in securities and financial derivatives, companies that finance import/export of goods, holding companies, financial companies that extend loans to non-financial institutions and households, investment funds (open, closed and private), brokers and dealers that operate for their account etc.

 Financial auxiliaries include legal entities primarily engaged in auxiliary financial activities, i.e. activities similar to financial intermediation, but as such do not represent financial intermediation.
 Their function tends to facilitate the financial intermediation.
-This subsector encompasses pension funds management companies, investment fund management companies, stock exchange, brokerage houses, investment counselors, clearing houses, brokers and dealers operating for accounts of others, central securities depository, accounting and other financial associations, Deposit Insurance Fund, National Insurance Bureau, etc.
+This subsector encompasses pension funds management companies, investment fund management companies, stock exchange, brokerage houses, investment counselors, clearing houses, brokers and dealers operating for accounts of others, central securities depository, accounting and other financial associations, etc.